 Computer: ‘’Sure thing.
 I will now analyse all of the past lease periods of all commercial real estate properties from the past 30 years.
 I will find your location and particular office space the best tenant that will most likely still be yours five years from now’’

 Me: ‘’Thanks, sounds good.’’

-Computer: ‘’After 1 second of processing I have learnt that there are 56 candidates to move into your premises this year.
-The number one candidate with a 35.6% probability to accept ideal terms is ‘Sam’s IT Software Inc.’ .
+Computer: ‘’After 1 second of processing I have learned that there are 56 candidates to move into your premises this year.
+The number one candidate with a 35.6% probability to accept ideal terms is ‘Sam’s IT Software Inc’.
 They have just announced a series A funding of €4.8M and have within the past two weeks published three new job openings on their website for software developers.
 Would you like to contact CEO Sam Wright?’’